Sebastián Piñera: Foundations

 An additional project, Grupo Tantauco: Derechos Humanos, was proposed in hopes of beginning a reconciliation between the Chilean people who suffered human rights violations during Augusto Pinochet's dictatorship.

 Businesses

 Piñera was general manager of the Banco de Talca.
-In 1982, a warrant was issued for his arrest on charges of violating banking law, in an event where over US$38 Million were not paid to the Central Bank of Chile, Piñera being the Banco de Talca's CEO.
+In 1982, a warrant was issued for his arrest on charges of violating banking law and fraudulent loans, in an event where over US$38 million were not paid to the Central Bank of Chile, Piñera being the Banco de Talca's CEO.
 The money disappeared and was never paid.
 Piñera spent 24 days in hiding while his brother, José Piñera, appealed the order, making some calls to underestimate the crime.
 A writ of habeas corpus, first rejected by the Appeals Court but then approved by the Supreme Court, acquitted Piñera.
+According to the Pandora Papers, Sebastián Piñera's case was throw out due to political intervention.

+Sebastián Piñera was also involved in the Chispas Case, on which a fraudulent buyout of the Chilean electrical company Enersis netted its participants over $400 million.
+All involved were convicted, resulting in a $75 million fine.